You’re ready to enroll in college and all is well, except you have no idea what you’d like to study as a major or choose as a career.

 - Introduce you to other resources that can be helpful to your decision-making process

-You might not immediately declare a particular major because you want to explore your interests before choosing a major.
+You might not immediately declare a particular major because you want to explore your interests before declaring a major.
 Your adviser can help you choose courses that will keep your options open, especially if you are considering a limited-admission major that requires prerequisite courses.
 Other resources that can help you narrow your choices include the Major Exploration Guide on the Academic Advising Center website.
 It explains more than 20 things you can do that will help you choose a major.

 If you are interested in Iowa’s Four-Year Graduation Plan, you’ll need to work closely with your adviser.
 Most majors at Iowa are eligible for the four-year plan.
 They have course requirement checkpoints that must be met in each of the four years.
-You may be able to graduate in four years if you don’t choose your major by the end of your first year, but you’ll need to plan carefully.
+You may be able to graduate in four years even if you don’t choose your major by the end of your first year, but you’ll need to plan carefully.

 If you are undecided on an area of study, you need to meet the requirements for admission to the College of Liberal Arts and Sciences or, if you are interested in engineering, the College of Engineering.